-The following procedure to access the control box and connect a new cable serves as a reference, while consulting with NeuroVR Support.
+The following procedure to access the control box and connect a new cable serves as a reference, to be used while consulting with NeuroVR Support.

-Remove adjustable arm rest and storage trays.
+Remove adjustable arm rest and storage trays and raise simualtor to the highest possible position.